AMDResearch/OmniHub/docs/models.md

 ## HuggingFace and Safetensors
 Model directories with the `-safetensors` suffix indicate that the models have been converted to the HuggingFace-compatible "Safetensors" format.
-The safetensors models can only be used by HuggingFace libraries (e.g., `transformers`) All the model directories also contain the original `.pth` model as well, which may be used by native PT libraries.
+The safetensors models can only be used by HuggingFace libraries (e.g., `transformers`) Most of the model directories also contain the original `.pth` model as well, which may be used by native PT libraries.